 VII Corps Veterans and Families,

-Across America, we honor on this Veterans Day, this year the 100 anniversary of the Armistice on November 11, 1918 that ended WWI, this special day in America, now in this special commemorative month, all those who selflessly served our Nation and what we stand for.
+Across America, we honor on this Veterans Day, this special day in America, all those who selflessly served our Nation and what we stand for.
 We also honor those who serve today, those around the world, many in combat daily, who stand between the evil out there and all the rest of us, just as all of you did with your own service in VII Corps during Desert Storm and beyond, many in this current war, and we honor their Families.

 Fred M. Franks